markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 ### Web Category

 ### Seikooc:
-So on navigating to the web page I got this:

 ![1](https://raw.githubusercontent.com/markuched13/markuched13.github.io/main/posts/ctf/sabr/images/web/seikooc/1.png)

+So on navigating to the web page I got this

 We can see it just shows cookie and its more of a static page.